TrivadisPF/platys-modern-data-platform/cookbooks/recipes/using-dev-simulator-origin/README.md

 * **Data Format**
   * **Header Line:** `No Header Line`

-The output on `kcat` should show 3 events
+The output on `kcat` should show these events

 ```bash
 {"0":"1","1":"10","2":"1","EventTimestamp":1669478407184,"EventTimestampString":"16:00:07","StartEventTimestampString":"16:00:16"}